Earth Remote Sensing: Types and Prospects

 Various cloud platforms are used to access the information.
 A prime example is the EOS Data Analytics service, which offers a range of specialized solutions for farmers.
 Its users can obtain crop condition maps and data on the planet’s surface conditions, including temperature, humidity, atmospheric front movements, etc. The open API allows data to be transferred to custom software, including desktop and mobile applications.
 This enables obtaining an individual solution created specifically for the needs of a particular enterprise.

-Obtaining Earth remote sensing data is one of the most important and widespread high-tech services in Ukrainian agriculture.
-It quickly pays off investments due to comprehensive optimization of enterprise activities.
-Still, farmers may face problems with its financing.
-Fortunately, these can be easily overcome with the help of the agro installment service WEAGRO.
+Obtaining remote sensing data is one of the most important and widespread high-tech services in Ukrainian agriculture.
+It quickly pays for itself through comprehensive optimization of enterprise operations.
+Nevertheless, farmers may face challenges in financing it.
+Fortunately, these can be easily overcome using the agricultural installment service WEAGRO.
 Among our partners are providers of ready-made solutions for precision farming.
-They offer applications and services that use ERS data with regular updates and refinements.
-You can access them now and pay for using important information later, including after harvesting.
+They offer applications and services that use remote sensing data with regular updates and refinements.
+You can access them now and pay for the use of important information later, including after harvest.

 Read also: What Is Installment Payment: Difference Between Credit and Installment

-In 2013, Ukraine adopted the conceptual foundations of the Law “On State Regulation in the Field of Earth Remote Sensing”.
-However, this document never made it to the Verkhovna Rada for consideration.
+In 2013, the conceptual foundations of the Law “On State Regulation in the Field of Remote Sensing of the Earth” were adopted in Ukraine.
+However, this document never reached consideration by the Verkhovna Rada.
 Instead, its draft was processed by the Cabinet of Ministers in 2015.
 It became the basis for a new bill proposed by the State Space Agency of Ukraine in 2019.
-Currently, this document has not been adopted either – the final regulation of ERS use in agriculture and other fields is planned to be revisited after the end of the full-scale war.
+Currently, this document has also not been adopted—the final regulation of remote sensing use in agriculture and other sectors is planned to be addressed after the end of the full-scale war.

 Use of Earth Remote Sensing Data in the Agricultural Sector